Focus on Economic Data: U.S. Real GDP Growth, 2nd Quarter 2012 (Third Estimate)

-[Teacher Note: Ask your students: What are more examples of seasonal factors or regular events that consistently affect the monthly or quarterly data?
-(Holidays, school schedules, weather patterns, events (Super Bowl, World series, olympics, etc.) Students should be able to explain how these factors impact consumer or producer behaviors.
-Example: Some inductries are seasonal, such as outdoor construction that regularly slows during the winter months.]
+Students: What are more examples of seasonal factors or regular events that consistently affect the monthly or quarterly data?
+Can you explain explain how these factors impact consumer or producer behaviors?
+Example: Some inductries are seasonal, such as outdoor construction that regularly slows during the winter months.

 What is the BEA?

 The Bureau of Economic Analysis (BEA), an agency of the U.S. Department of Commerce, “prepares national, regional, industry, and international accounts that present essential information on such key issues as economic growth, regional economic development, inter-industry relationships, and the Nation's position in the world economy.”
 Source: BEA Mission Statement

 [Note to teachers: NIPAs (national income and product accounts) are the BEA's economic measurements that “display the value and composition of national output and the distribution of incomes generated in its production.”
 Source: BEA Glossary ]

 Students: How do you feel about the health of the U.S economy?
 Is it getting better?
 Worse?
 Is 1.7 or even 3 percent GDP growth enough when almost 13 million Americans are still unemployed and many more are underemployed?